mattpus/my-aurora-sweep-config/README.md

 - ctrl+c copy, ctrl+v paste, ctrl+z undo.
 Hence why ctrl is on the ring finger.
 We do sacrifice ctrl+x cut which is not used as much.
 - alt+tab for switching windows

+## Using
+copy keymap and paste in https://nickcoutsos.github.io/keymap-editor/